Wolstein Center: Basketball

 Both the 1992 Mid-Continent Conference men's basketball tournament and the 2002 Horizon League men's basketball tournament were held at the Wolstein Center, then called the CSU Convocation Center, as well as being the site for first and second-round games of the NCAA Division I men's basketball tournament, in 2000 and 2005.

 In the 2005 tournament, the 12th-seeded Milwaukee Panthers and 7th-seeded West Virginia Mountaineers won both of their respective games played at the Wolstein Center to advance to the Sweet Sixteen.

 Cleveland hosted the 2022 NBA All-Star Game at Rocket Mortgage FieldHouse.
 As part of the All-Star Weekend events, the All-Star Celebrity Game was held at the Wolstein Center on February 18, 2022.

 Professional wrestling

-The Wolstein Center also hosted multiple professional wrestling events from numerous companies, including WWE's Monday Night Raw on January 26, 2009, and Friday Night SmackDown on December 28, 2010.
+The Wolstein Center also hosted multiple professional wrestling events from numerous promotions:

-TNA Wrestling's weekly Impact program taped two weeks worth of shows on August 29, 2013.
+WWE hosted their flagship shows Monday Night Raw on January 26, 2009, and Friday Night SmackDown on December 28, 2010.